 How Do Royalties Work for "Weird Al" Songs?

-This week, "Weird Al" Yankovic's Mandatory Fun debuted as the No. 1 album on the Billboard 200.
+In 2014, "Weird Al" Yankovic's Mandatory Fun debuted as the No. 1 album on the Billboard 200.
 It's Yankovic's first-ever chart-topping album and the first comedy album to hit number one since 1963's My Son, The Nut by Allan Sherman (featuring "Hello Muddah, Hello Fadduh (A Letter from Camp)," which will be stuck in your head as soon as you finish reading this parenthetical aside).

 On Mandatory Fun, Yankovic parodies Pharrell's "Happy" ("Tacky"), Iggy Azalea's "Fancy" ("Handy"), and Lorde's "Royals" ("Foil."
 It's about aluminum foil and storing leftovers.)
 The album sold around 104,000 copies in its first week, but do the artists "Weird Al" lampoons get a cut?